cardano-foundation/ledger-app-cardano/doc/ins_get_extended_public_key.md

 - respond with public key

 **TODOs**
-- TBD: ❓Should we also support BTC app like token validation?
-(Token validation is to prevent concurrent access to the Ledger by two different host apps which could confuse user into performing wrong actions)
+- ❓(IOHK): Should we also support BTC app like token validation?
+(Note: Token validation is to prevent concurrent access to the Ledger by two different host apps which could confuse user into performing wrong actions)
-- TBD: ❓Should we support permanent app setting where Ledger forces user to acknowledge public key retrieval before sending it to host?
+- ❓(IOHK): Should we support permanent app setting where Ledger forces user to acknowledge public key retrieval before sending it to host?
 (Note: probably not in the first version of the app)
-- TBD: ❓Should there be an option to show the public key on display?
+- ❓(IOHK): Should there be an option to show the public key on display?
 Is it useful in any way?
 (Note: probably not)